uofa-cmput404/uofa-cmput404.github.io/content/general/outline.md

 * 2025-05-01: Fork from previous version.
 * 2025-05-05: Updates for spring/summer.
 * 2025-05-07: Fix due date of language assignment.
 * 2025-05-14: Clarify that teamwork collaboration policy is an extension of consultation collaboration policy.
 Other minor clarifications.
+Update office hour location.

 ## Copyright